 After 1 hour it will double in size:

-Drizzle the dough with a 1 tablespoon of olive oil.
+Drizzle the ciabatta dough with a 1 tablespoon of olive oil.

 Rub the oil all over the surface of the dough.

 Next, stretch and fold the dough 6-8 times (stretch up and towards the center, pulling the dough away from the sides).
-Make sure to be VERY GENTLE with your dough so none of those bubbles are deflated.
+Stretching and folding the dough will help strengthen your ciabatta dough to get those big ciabatta bread bubbles and holes.

 Cover the bowl and let it rise again for 30 minutes.